 Titer tests measure antibodies in your blood.
 Antibodies are proteins produced by your immune system in response to foreign substances like viruses, bacteria, or chemicals.

-A hepatitis B titer test specifically looks for antibodies that suggest that you’re immune from the hepatitis B virus — either from vaccination or previous exposure to the virus.
+A hepatitis B titer test specifically looks for antibodies that suggest that you’re immune from the hepatitis B virus.

 Keep reading to learn more about hepatitis B titer tests including what they’re used for, what the results mean, and what to expect during the test.